 - Removal of shielding or shoring should start at the bottom of the excavation.

-Use of Protective Systems
+Use of protective systems

-- Protective systems are required for trenches that are 5 feet or deeper, unless the excavation occurs in stable rock.
+- Protective systems are required for trenches that are five feet or deeper, unless the excavation occurs in stable rock.
 If a competent person determines there is a potential for an excavation to cave in, a protective system must be used regardless of depth.